-PROPOSAL NO. 1 ELECTION OF DIRECTORS
+PROPOSAL NO. 1

+ELECTION OF DIRECTORS

-The Board of Directors is currently comprised of ten Directors divided into three (3) classes, with terms expiring in 2023, 2024 and 2025.
-The term of office of Class II Directors ends on the date of the Annual Meeting (or on the date their respective successors are elected and qualify, if later).
-After providing exceptional service to our Board since August 2021, Dr. Bernard Harris, Jr. will not stand for re-election to the Board at the end of his current term, and therefore, will not stand for re-election at the Annual Meeting.
-In connection with Dr. Harris's departure, the Board passed a resolution reducing the number of directors that constitutes the full board to nine directors from ten directors, effective as of the close of business on May 4, 2023.
+The Board of Directors is currently comprised of nine Directors divided into three (3) classes, with terms expiring in 2024, 2025 and 2026.
+The term of office of Class III Directors ends on the date of the Annual Meeting (or on the date their respective successors are elected and qualify, if later).

-The remaining three Class II Directors of the Company-Steve Byers, Valerie Lancaster-Beal, and John Switzer-have been nominated by the Board of Directors (upon the recommendation of the Nominating and Corporate Governance Committee) for election for a three-year term expiring in 2026.
-No person being nominated as a Class II Director is being proposed for election pursuant to any agreement or understanding between such person, on the one hand, and the Company or any other person or entity, on the other hand.
-Each Class II Director has agreed to serve as a director if elected and has consented to be named as a nominee.
+The three Class III Directors of the Company-David Mihalick, Thomas W. Okel and Jill Olmstead-have been nominated by the Board of Directors (upon the recommendation of the Nominating and Corporate Governance Committee) for election for a three-year term expiring in 2027.
+No person being nominated as a Class III Director is being proposed for election pursuant to any agreement or understanding between such person, on the one hand, and the Company or any other person or entity, on the other hand.
+Each Class III Director has agreed to serve as a director if elected and has consented to be named as a nominee.

-Pursuant to the Company's Seventh Amended and Restated Bylaws (the "Bylaws"), a nominee for director is elected to the Board of Directors if the number of votes cast for such nominee's election exceed the number of votes cast against such nominee's election.
+Pursuant to the Company's Seventh Amended and Restated Bylaws (the "Bylaws"), a nominee for director is elected to the Board of Directors if the number of votes cast for such nominee's election.
 Pursuant to the Company's corporate governance guidelines, incumbent directors must agree to tender their resignation if they fail to receive the required number of votes for re-election, and in such event the Board of Directors will act within 90 days following certification of the stockholder vote to determine whether to accept the director's resignation.
 These procedures are described in more detail in the Company's corporate governance guidelines, which are available under "Governance Documents" on the Investor Relations section of the Company's website at https://ir.barings.com/governancedocs.
 The Board of Directors may consider any factors it deems relevant in deciding whether to accept a director's resignation.
-If a director's resignation offer is not accepted by the Board of Directors, the Company expects that such director would continue to serve until his or her successor is duly elected and qualifies, or until the director's earlier death, resignation, or removal.
+If a director's resignation.

+resignation offer is not accepted by the Board of Directors, the Company expects that such director would continue to serve until his or her successor is duly elected and qualifies, or until the director's earlier death, resignation, or removal.
 Any such director will be eligible for nomination for election as a director at future Annual Meetings.